 4 credits (3 lec, 2 lec-lab hrs/wk) Introduces students to the career of Pharmacy Technician, explores history and personnel related to pharmaceutical services and includes standards of pharmacy ethics.
 A variety of practice environments and technician roles are identified.
-An introduction to Federal and State laws regulating pharmacy practice and the roles of professional associations and regulatory agencies are provided.
+An introduction to Federal and State laws regulating pharmacy practice and the roles of professional associations and regulatory agencies is provided.
 A general overview of the knowledge base required for the occupation and introduction to standard pharmacy references prepare the student for the remainder of courses in the Pharmacy Technician certificate program.
-Prerequisite: Admission to the Pharmacy Technician Program.
+Prerequisite: Appropriate reading placement test score or admission to the Pharmacy Technician Program.